HumanSignal/label-studio/docs/source/guide/install.md

 ### HTTPS & SSL

-You can enable https protocol for Flask or WSGIServer.
-You need to generate SSL certificate and key for it, e.g.:
+You can enable the HTTPS protocol for Flask or WSGIServer.
+You must generate an SSL certificate and key for it.

+For example, run the following to generate a certificate and key file:

 ```
 openssl req -newkey rsa:2048 -nodes -keyout key.pem -x509 -days 365 -out certificate.pem
 ```

-Than you need to use `--cert` and `--key` option on start:
+Then, use the `--cert` and `--key` options to start Label Studio:

 ```
 label-studio start test --cert certificate.pem --key key.pem
 ```

-### Health check
+## Health check for Label Studio

-LS has a special endpoint for health checks:
+LS has a special endpoint to run health checks:

 ```
 /api/health